dawidkotarba/interview_questions/README.md

 # Interview questions

-Recruitment questions I (or colleagues ;)) heard/were asked during interviews for a Java Dev position.
+Recruitment questions I (or colleagues ;)) heard/were asked during interviews for a Java Dev / Engineering Manager position.
 All pull requests with other questions are more than welcome :)

 - City: Krakow, Poland
-- Date: ~2016-2020
+- Date: ~2016-2022

 ### Sections: